WA's Wildflower Country: 7-Day Road Trip

 The Shire is unique as it’s within the three Noongar Boodja boundaries of the Ballardong, Yued and Whadjuk people.
 Toodyay is also a hidden treasure for those with a taste for history, as it oozes stories of bushrangers, convicts and war heroes.
 Think the infamous Moondyne Joe for starters!
 Pink everlastings, blue leschenaultia and a variety of orchids can all be found during the wildflower season at popular locations including Pelham Reserve, Dawn Atwell Reserve, Wongamine Reserve and Majestic Heights.

-Home to award winning pies, sausage rolls, and apple pies, this bakery will surely be a highlight of the trip.
+Enjoy lunch at Toodyay Bakery, home to award winning pies, sausage rolls, and apple pies, this bakery will surely be a highlight of the trip.
 Order away and make your way upstairs, where views of the town and main street can keep you entertained for hours.

 Wongamine Reserve